- Car Rentals

 Nestled in the southern end of the Sahyadri hills in the Western Ghats, Radhanagari Wildlife Sanctuary was the former hunting grounds of the Maharaja of Kolhapur.
 Among the prime places to visit near Kolhapur, it was declared as a wildlife sanctuary in1958 and is the first declared wildlife sanctuary in Maharashtra.
 In 1985, the Government of Maharashtra expanded the sanctuary by declaring additional areas of forest including the catchment basins of Kalammawadi Reservoir (Rajarshi Shahu Sagar Reservoir) and Radhanagari Dam & Reservoir (Laxmi Sagar Reservoir) as Radhanagari Wildlife Sanctuary.
 The total area of the sanctuary is 351 sq. km.
 Popularly known in the state as Bison Sanctuary, it is a natural World Heritage Site of category ix and x since 2012.

 Radhanagari Wildlife Sanctuary contains tropical evergreen forests typical of the northern Western Ghats.
 About 425 species of plants have been recorded in the sanctuary.
-The sanctuary is home to 47 species of mammals, 59 species of reptiles, ...
+The sanctuary is home to 47 species of mammals, ...

 Distance from Kolhapur: 80 Kms